sjw1109/gmp_pro/readme.md

 ## Quick Start

 Start a project with GMP library is quite a easy routine.
 You may follow the four steps.
+Notice, this section of quick start may help you start your project based on GMP framework, if YOU DON'T WANT TO USE THE GMP FRAMEWORK, please use the next section.

 ### compliment your GMP library configure

-This file is located in `<user/gmp_user_config.h>`, user may open this file, and change it based on what you need.
+This file is located in `<.config.h>`, user may open this file, and change it based on what you need.
 Worth mentioning, you should firstly pay attention to the first section of the file.
 That is, you should tell the correct `MASTERCHIP`, `MASTER_CHIP_SET` and `COMPILER_TYPE`.

+Some example for chip set or board may provided in user folder.
+You may just copy and cover the `<.config.h>` file.

 And then change your compiler settings, let your compiler support C++11 standard.

+> NOTICE: the C++ compiler should support at least C++03 version.
+> Using compiler supporting C++11 will greatly good at performance and compiler comments.
+> The compatible definition of C++11 is defined here `<core/std/compiler_sup.h>`.
+>

 ### Add the GMP source to your projects

 You should add all the source file (*.c and *.cpp) to compiler candidate.
 By the way, you need to add the location of GMP library root PATH to your include path.
-All the include command is write using raletive path, based on the GMP library root path.
+All the include command is write using relative path, based on the GMP library root path.

 ### Call the `gmp_entry()` function and entry the GMP world